katrinasuherman/HealthyRecipeAnalysis/README.md

 The hypotheses and test statistic are as follows:

-- Null Hypothesis: The distribution of `'minutes'` when `'rating'` is missing is the same as the distribution of `'minutes'` when `'rating'` is not missing.
+**Null Hypothesis**: The distribution of `'minutes'` when `'rating'` is missing is the same as the distribution of `'minutes'` when `'rating'` is not missing.
-- Alternate Hypothesis: The distribution of `'minutes'` when `'rating'` is missing is not the same as the distribution of `'minutes'` when `'rating'` is not missing.
+**Alternate Hypothesis**: The distribution of `'minutes'` when `'rating'` is missing is not the same as the distribution of `'minutes'` when `'rating'` is not missing.
-- Test Statistic: The absolute difference of mean in the minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
+**Test Statistic**: The absolute difference of mean in the minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
-- Significance Level: 0.05
+**Significance Level**: 0.05

 <!-- insert plot before log transformation-->
 <iframe
 src="assets/fig_4.html"
 width="800"
-height="500"
+height="550"
 frameborder="0"
 style="margin: 0; padding: 0; display: block;"
 ></iframe>